n23dcpt035-phamngocmai2509/NMNCPM-Lab01-n23dcpt035/README.md

 # Hello, my name is PhamNgocMai.

-# I am currently a Software Engineering student at \[Your University].
+# I am currently a Software Engineering student at PTIT.

 #

 # 🔹 Interests:

 # \- Software requirements and system analysis

 # \- Web and mobile application development

 # \- Artificial Intelligence and Machine Learning

 #

 # 🔹 Skills:

 # \- Programming languages: Python, Java, JavaScript, SQL

 # \- Tools: Git, Visual Studio Code, Jira, MySQL

 # \- Development process: Agile - Scrum, Waterfall

 #

 # 🔹 Goals:

 # \- To become a professional software engineer

 # \- To contribute to real-world software projects

 # \- To keep learning about new technologies and trends in the IT industry

 #